Tag Archives: tips

 “We are just back from an AMAZING, perfectly planned and executed trip to Sicily.
 Marcello is the gold standard of travel planners.
 He created a perfectly curated, balanced itinerary and checked in daily to make sure all was going smoothly.
 We could not have covered as much as we did (in nine days) without having private drivers, who were excellent.
 We covered a lot of ground in Sicily with a full schedule each day, but somehow it never felt rushed.

 While January might not be the ideal time to visit Sicily (with the weather less than cooperative!), we saw, learned, engaged, and met wonderful people all along the way—from Palermo and surrounding towns Monreale, Castelbuono, Cefalu to Villa Romana del Casale, Agrigento, Testa dell’Acqua, Noto, Siracusa/Ortigia to Mt Etna.
 More than anything, getting to know Sicilians—over good conversations, culinary experiences, archaeology hikes, tours, food and wine—was the highlight of the entire trip.
-Marcello’s selection of guides and hosts was superb.

 Perhaps the highlight of many highlights was the final day at Mt.
-Etna guided by Salvo (a vulcanologist) followed by our visit to the Santa Maria La Nave Winery for a tour, wine tasting, and lunch hosted by Vera and Carmello.
+Etna guided by Salvo (a volcanologist) followed by our visit to the Santa Maria La Nave Winery for a tour, wine tasting, and lunch hosted by Vera and Carmello.
 They epitomized the warmth, welcome and pride of purpose we found every day during this first visit to Sicily.
 We look forward to returning soon to this stunning, fascinating, history-filled island.” —Barbara Gross

-Read more reviews of Sicily trips.
 To get your own WOW trip, start with our trip questionnaire, reached via the black button below.

 START A TRIP TO SICILY